dzekelid/alarms/_listings/aws-cloudwatch/actionputmetricalarm--openapi.md

 x-collection-name: AWS CloudWatch
 x-complete: 0
 info:
-  title: Amazon CloudWatch API Describe Alarms
+  title: Amazon CloudWatch API Put Metric Alarm
   version: 1.0.0
-  description: Retrieves the specified alarms.
+  description: Creates or updates an alarm and associates it with the specified metric.
 schemes:
 - http
 produces: